Escovaro/sequence/README.md

 <p align="center">
       This Readme-File is still a WIP!
     <br>
-      This project was done as a diploma-project for whilst graduating in IT at the HTL Wien West, Vienna, Austria.
+      This project was done as a diploma-project whilst graduating in IT at the HTL Wien West, Vienna, Austria during the years 2019 - 2020.
       The topic of this project was
     <br>
-      >"Development of a web-based media-database and corresponding projectrelated management application."<br>
+      - "Development of a web-based media-database and corresponding projectrelated management application."<br>
 </p>

 ## 📝 Table of Contents